ganttlab/ganttlab-live/README.md

 ## Installing

-Even if _GitLab Gantt_ is a throw-away application **storing no data** on your hard drive, you can install it on a server to persist the gantt graph display service for your users.
+Even if _GanttLab_ is a throw-away application **storing no data** on your hard drive, you can install it on a server to persist the gantt graph display service for your users.

 Initial scaffolding was done with [vue-cli](https://github.com/vuejs/vue-cli) webpack template.
 For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).
-Simply said, this makes _GitLab Gantt_ insanely powerful and ready to be run on production servers, or launched from your local computer within minutes:
+Simply said, this makes _GanttLab_ insanely powerful and ready to be run on production servers, or launched from your local computer within minutes:

 ``` bash
 # install dependencies